ReSounding in Singapore

 Arts and Design Practice Research Exchange 2025 - Capturing Practice

-The Western classical music canon is experiencing unprecedented transformations, driven by composer anniversaries, sociopolitical movements, and diversity quotas.
-While recent scholarship has addressed intersectional analysis and global perspectives (Mathias et al., 2022), the field has been largely influenced by contexts in North America, UK, parts of Europe, and Australia.
-Discourses on practical methods of inclusion have not moved beyond those from the 1990s (Macarthur et al., 2017).
-Furthermore, although performers occupy a central role in concert programming decisions (Marín, 2018), the literature has largely focused on organizers (Gotham, 2014; Kouvaras et al., 2022) and audience experience (Pitts and Price, 2021).
+Western classical music is experiencing unpredictable shifts in repertoire selection across concerts, musicology, and pedagogy, shaped by composer anniversaries, sociopolitical movements, and diversity quotas.
+While recent scholarship has addressed intersectional analysis and global perspectives (Mathias et al., 2022), the field remains largely influenced by contexts in North America, the UK, parts of Europe, and Australia.
+Practical discourses on inclusion have seen limited development beyond the frameworks of the 1990s (Macarthur et al., 2017).
+Furthermore, although performers play a central role in programming decisions (Marín, 2018), the literature has focused primarily on organisers (Gotham, 2014; Kouvaras et al., 2022) and audience experience (Pitts and Price, 2021).

 ReSounding in London